franzbu/EnhancedSpaces.spoon/README.md

 ## Uninstall SpaceHammer

-In case you have used the option 'openAppMSpace', disable or remove that section from your 'init.lua' and restart SpaceHammer afterwards to move all windows on your main mSpace, which after disabling or uninstalling SpaceHammer will become your default space.
+In case you have used the option 'openAppMSpace', disable or remove that section from your `init.lua` and restart SpaceHammer afterwards to move all windows on your main mSpace, which after disabling or uninstalling SpaceHammer will become your default space.

 ```lua
   ...